Texas railway line

 Grain, tobacco, dairy products and livestock were its main cargo but the line faced stiff competition with motor transport in the ascendancy.
 Closure of the Silver Spur mine sounded the death knell of an extension beyond Texas.
 Two trains a week connected with services at Inglewood.
 Although special trains ran during busy times, branch traffic was always sparse.
 Short branch lines ran from Texas station to livestock pens and past the Texas Freezing Works where rabbits were processed.

 By 1963, passenger services had disappeared from the timetable.
 Regular services were withdrawn in 1985 and services were replaced by motor truck.
 The line closed on 1 January 1994 and is retained by Queensland Rail as a non-operational corridor.
 The track was left in place but other facilities were removed.

+As at 2025, there is a proposal to reopen the line as a heritage tourist experience.